Four professionals working on a laptop with text "how to gain a competitive advantage"

 As the XDR Enablement Manager at Outreach, Brooke knows the key to winning in sales is figuring out where you’re struggling and asking for help.

-“Asking for help is not a bad thing.
+“Asking for help is a strength.
 It takes a lot of self-awareness to know you are struggling in this area and could use some guidance.
 I wish I could have figured that out sooner,” says Brooke.

 According to Brooke, it saves you a lot of time.